What is differential geometry: curves and surfaces: Rotation of a vector field

-Note that Green and Gauss--Bonnet formulas are similar --- they relate the integral along a disc and its boundary curve.
-So it shouldn't be surprising that Green helps to prove Gauss--Bonnet.
+The Green and Gauss--Bonnet formulas are similar --- they relate the integral along a disc and its boundary curve.
+So it shouldn't be surprising that one helps to prove another.